ReportsVena vs Datarails

 Datarails

-Datarails is an AI-native, Excel-native finance platform that has evolved from an FP&A tool into a broader FinanceOS covering FP&A, month-end close, cash management, spend control and executive reporting.
-Founded in 2015 with development in Israel and corporate offices in New York, Datarails raised $70 million in Series C funding in January 2026, bringing total funding to $175 million.
+Datarails is an AI-native FinanceOS that has evolved from FP&A into a multi-product platform covering FP&A, month-end close, cash management, spend control and executive reporting.
+Founded in 2015, Datarails raised $70M in Series C funding in January 2026 led by One Peak, bringing total funding to $175M at a $550M valuation.
+With 400+ employees, 1,500+ customers and 70% year-over-year revenue growth in 2025, Datarails is one of the fastest-growing platforms in the space.

 Architecture & Excel Philosophy

-Vena treats Excel as the modeling and input interface, backed by a proper OLAP database (CubeFLEX).
+Vena treats Excel as the modeling and input interface, backed by CubeFLEX (OLAP database).
 Finance teams build models, templates and input forms in Excel.
 Vena provides the dimensional structure, centralized data store, workflow, versioning and audit trail.
+This is a structured approach pre-built templates, cascading input forms and governed workbooks connect to the OLAP cube.

-Vena's deep integration with the broader Microsoft ecosystem is a meaningful differentiator.
-Native Teams integration, Power BI connectivity and the Acterys acquisition signal a platform that wants to be the planning layer inside Microsoft's productivity stack.
+Venas deep integration with the broader Microsoft ecosystem is a meaningful differentiator.
+Native Teams integration, Power BI connectivity and the Acterys acquisition signal a platform that wants to be the planning layer inside Microsofts productivity stack.

 FP&A Capabilities

-Vena has deeper FP&A-specific workflow out of the box.
-Budget approval chains, rolling forecast configurations, driver-based model templates and departmental input forms are mature and well-established.
 Vena has been a dedicated FP&A platform for longer and it shows in the depth of its planning workflows.

 Consolidation & Close